 (2) A licensee must ensure that a child is not, while under the care or supervision of the licensee, subjected to emotional abuse, physical abuse, sexual abuse or neglect as those terms are defined in Schedule H.

-Concerns regarding overall classroom management or discipline of an individual child should be discussed at the earliest convenience with the teacher.
+Concerns regarding overall classroom management or discipline of an individual child should be discussed at the earliest convenience with the Head Teacher/Supervisor.
 It is not appropriate to do this during school hours.
 Your teacher will help you to arrange a mutually convenient private discussion time.
 If the situation cannot be satisfactorily resolved, the Personnel Officer should be consulted.

-Have your child bring a snack each day sufficient for sharing with all the children.
+3’s Class: Have your child bring a snack each day sufficient for sharing with all the children.
 Please be aware of current class allergies as well as foods that pose a choking hazard.
 The list below may be amended in any way necessary to provide for the safety of children with allergies.

 – Fresh or dried fruit.
 Wash fruit well to remove residues of toxic sprays.
-Better still, purchase organic fruit for preschool.

 – Grapes must be seedless and halved before serving to the children.